ManniMelgoza/FlipandShip/Documentation/Flip&ShipFeatures.md

     U: Edit Items that belong to the user
     D: Remote the item after is has sold or in no longer available

-### User Manage Listings
+### Wish List

-    C: Create user and modifty avatar and add bio to user profile given to us
+    C: Create a lists of items the user wants
-    R: List of all the items the user has posted/Followings List/ Bio of the logged in user
+    R: List of all the items in the wish lists
-    U: Update the user profile of listings
+    U: Update the list by removing items fromt he list
-    D: Delete Items the user logged in owns
+    D: Deleting the entire list

 ### Follow Users